asicsdigital/terraform-aws-logdna-cloudwatch/README.md

 #### Optional

-- `consul_image` - Image to use when deploying consul, defaults to the hashicorp consul image
 - `logdna_hostname` - LOGDNA_HOSTNAME Alternative Host Name - NOT YET Implemented
 - `logdna_tags` - List of tags to add to log DNA, current region is always added, region is always added to the array
 - `reserved_concurrent_executions` - Number of reserved concurrent executions (default 10)